Back to Blog

 Digital Agreements and E-signatures

-Enable digital execution of rental agreements, booking forms, and preliminary sale agreements.
-Integration with e-signature services that comply with the Information Technology Act ensures legal validity.
-This feature reduces the need for in-person meetings for routine paperwork.
+Enable digital rental agreements, booking forms, and preliminary sale agreements.
+Use e-signature services that comply with the Information Technology Act, so signatures hold up legally.
+This cuts down in-person meetings for routine paperwork.

 Buyer App vs Agent App vs Admin Panel

-A comprehensive real estate platform typically consists of three interconnected applications:
+A comprehensive real estate platform usually consists of three interconnected apps.

 Buyer/Tenant App

-The consumer-facing app focuses on search, discovery, virtual tours, financial tools, and communication.
-The UX should be clean and intuitive, minimizing the steps from search to inquiry.
+This consumer-facing app focuses on search, discovery, virtual tours, financial tools, and communication.
+Keep the UX clean and simple, with as few steps as possible from search to inquiry.
 Personalization, through saved searches, favorite properties, and recommendation engines, is key to retention.

 Agent/Broker App